mreveil/seing/README.md

-SEING v 0.1
+SEING v0.1
 ============

-SEING is a C/C++ package for fingerprint calculations suitable for machine learning studies of molecular systems.
+SEING is a C/C++ package for fingerprint calculations for machine learning studies of atomic and molecular systems.

 SEING was developed in the Clancy Group (http://clancygroup.cbe.cornell.edu/) at Cornell University.